JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 the Kotlin compiler will automatically substitute the actual declaration for this target instead of the expected one.

 1. When creating a project in Android Studio, you get a template with the `Platform` interface with information about the platform.
-Navigate to the `commonMain` module:
+Check the `Platform.kt` file in the `commonMain` module:

     ```kotlin
-    // Platform.kt in commonMain module:
     interface Platform {
         val name: String
     }